Danny Ainge: Boston Celtics executive

-On May 3, 2010, Ainge was fined $25K for tossing a towel to distract then Cleveland Cavaliers forward JJ Hickson shooting a free throw during game 2 of the Eastern Conference Semifinals.
+On May 3, 2010, Ainge was fined $25,000 for tossing a towel to distract then Cleveland Cavaliers forward JJ Hickson shooting a free throw during Game 2 of the Eastern Conference Semifinals.

 In 2013, Ainge traded Garnett and Pierce, along with Jason Terry and D.J.
-White, to the Brooklyn Nets in exchange for five players plus the Nets' first-round picks in 2014, 2016 and 2018.
+White, to the Brooklyn Nets in exchange for five players plus the Nets' first-round picks in 2014, 2016, and 2018.
 Boston also received the rights to swap picks with Brooklyn in 2017.
-It is widely considered one of the most lopsided trades in league history, in favor of the Celtics.
+It is widely considered one of the most lopsided trades in league history, in favor of the Celtics, as the players from the trade became franchise cornerstones Jayson Tatum and Jaylen Brown.
+The trade would ultimately be instrumental in helping the Celtics win the 2024 NBA Finals long after Ainge left the team.

 On August 22, 2017, Ainge made another blockbuster deal, trading All-Star point guard Isaiah Thomas, as well as Jae Crowder, Ante Žižić and the rights to the Nets' 2018 first-round draft pick, to the Cleveland Cavaliers for All-Star Kyrie Irving.
 Eight days later, the deal also included a 2020 second round pick from the Miami Heat as compensation relating to a prior injury to Thomas.
+This move, however, wouldn't be as successful for the Celtics by comparison, as Irving would eventually leave the Celtics for the Brooklyn Nets after two seasons of play for them.
+Irving would, however, later play for the Celtics' opponents in the 2024 NBA Finals, the Dallas Mavericks.

-On June 2, 2021, Ainge announced his retirement and named head coach Brad Stevens as his replacement in president of basketball operations role.
+On June 2, 2021, Ainge announced his retirement and named head coach Brad Stevens as his replacement as President of Basketball Operations.
+Ainge helped return the Celtics to the status of consistent contenders, guiding the team to 15 playoff appearances in 18 seasons at the helm after the team had only reached the postseason four times in 11 years prior to his arrival.

 Utah Jazz executive

 On December 15, 2021, Ainge was hired as the CEO of basketball operations and alternate governor of the Utah Jazz.

+Ainge's first transaction was hiring the new head coach Will Hardy after Quin Snyder announced his resignation as head coach.
+In the 2022 NBA offseason, Ainge traded Rudy Gobert to Minnesota and Donovan Mitchell to Cleveland.
+In return of these two major trades, the Jazz received Lauri Markkanen, Collin Sexton (via sign-and-trade), Malik Beasley, Jarred Vanderbilt, rights to the 14th and the 22nd picks (Ochai Agbaji and Walker Kessler) respectively, seven first round picks and four first round pick swaps.
+Ainge's third move was at the 2023 Trade Deadline.
+To clear cap space, he traded Mike Conley to Minnesota, and Malik Beasley and Jarred Vanderbilt to the Lakers.
+In return, the Jazz received Russell Westbrook (who later bought out the contract to sign with the Clippers), Juan Toscano-Anderson, Damian Jones and a 2027 first round pick.
+Ainge also signed young prospects Kris Dunn, Luka Samanic, and Vernon Carey Jr.